efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 Example of code:

-{% highlight javascript linenos %}
+{% highlight javascript %}
 .factory('NotificationsQueue', function () {

-  //define the constructor
+  // define the constructor
   function NotificationsQueueConstructor(params) {
     this.queue = [];
-    ...
+    // ...
   }

-  //define the prototype
-  NotificationsQueueConstructor.prototype.add =
+  // define the prototype NotificationsQueueConstructor.prototype.add =
   function() {
-    ...
+    // ...
   };

   //this is the important bit
   return NotificationsQueueConstructor;

 });
 {% endhighlight %}

 We can then inject and create instances of our newly created type anywhere in our Angular app.

 Eg:

-{% highlight javascript linenos %}
+{% highlight javascript %}
 .controller(
   'SomeController',
-  function (NotificationQueue){
+  function (NotificationQueue) {
-    //this is the important bit
+    // this is the important bit
     var nq = new NotificationQueue();
-    ...
+    // ...
   }
 );
 {% endhighlight %}